maproulette/maproulette3/DEVELOPMENT.md

 1. Install the back-end server using the instructions from the maproulette-backend project, if you haven't already

+2. Create an account on [master.apis.dev.openstreetmap.org](https://master.apis.dev.openstreetmap.org),
+   or sign in if you already have one.
+This server runs a full copy of the OpenStreetMap website stack and is intended for development purposes.
+It has its own database, so your regular openstreetmap.org credentials won't work here.

+3. Open your account settings (click profile name in upper right then "My Settings").
-2. Visit your [OpenStreetMap account](https://master.apis.dev.openstreetmap.org) and go to My Settings -> oauth settings -> Register your application and setup a new application for development.
-For the `Main Application URL` and `Callback URL` settings, put in `http://127.0.0.1:9000` (assuming your back-end server is running on the default port 9000).
-The only app permission needed is to "read their user preferences".
-Take note of your new app's consumer key and secret key, as you'll need them in the next step
+   Then go to the "OAuth 2 applications" tab and choose "Register new application" to create a new application for development.
+Choose a name for the application that will help you remember what it's for, e.g. "My MapRoulette local dev environment".
+Set the `Redirect URL` to `http://127.0.0.1:9000` (assuming your back-end server is running on the default port 9000).

+   The required app permissions are:
+   - "Read user preferences" (`read_prefs`)
+   - "Modify user preferences" (`write_prefs`)
+   - "Modify the map" (`write_api`)

+   Copy your new app's Client ID and Client Secret.
+They will only be shown once!

-3. In your back-end server project, setup a .conf file that overrides properties as needed from `conf/application.conf` (unless you'd prefer to set explicit system properties on the command line when starting up the server).
+4. In your back-end server project, setup a .conf file that overrides properties as needed from `conf/application.conf` (unless you'd prefer to set explicit system properties on the command line when starting up the server).
 Refer to the `conf/application.conf` file, `conf/dev.conf` file and maproulette-backend docs for explanations of the various server configuration settings.
-At the very least, you'll want to make sure your JDBC url is correct and your OAuth consumer key and secret are set properly.
+At the very least, you'll want to make sure your JDBC url is correct and set `osm.consumerKey` to the Client ID and `osm.consumerSecret` to the Client Secret from the previous step.

-4. Fire up your back-end server, specifying the path to your .conf file with `-Dconfig.resource` or explicitly specifying the various system properties on the command line.
+5. Fire up your back-end server, specifying the path to your .conf file with `-Dconfig.resource` or explicitly specifying the various system properties on the command line.
 See the maproulette-backend docs for details on starting up the server

-5. Edit your `.env.development.local` file in your front-end project and set:
+6. Edit your `.env.development.local` file in your front-end project and set:
    ```
    REACT_APP_SERVER_OAUTH_URL='http://127.0.0.1:9000/auth/authenticate?redirect=http://127.0.0.1:3000'
    ```